WIBC (FM)

 WIBC (93.1 MHz) is a commercial FM radio station in Indianapolis, Indiana.
 It is owned by Urban One and broadcasts a news/talk format.
 The studios are located at 40 Monument Circle in downtown Indianapolis.
 The transmitter and antenna are located near South Post Road and Burk Road on the far east side of Indianapolis.
 The station airs mostly local conservative talk shows on weekdays, with several nationally syndicated programs, including Dana Loesch, Chad Benson, Coast to Coast AM with George Noory and on weekends Kim Komando.
 Weekends also feature shows on money, health, gardening, computers and guns.
 Some weekend hours are paid brokered programming.
 Some hours begin with world and national news from Fox News Radio.

 For nearly seven decades, WIBC broadcast on the AM radio frequency of 1070 kHz.
 On December 26, 2007, WIBC's call letters and talk programming moved to the FM dial at co-owned 93.1 MHz.
 Also on that date, the 1070 kHz frequency took the call sign WFNI and began an all-sports format as "1070 The Fan".

 WIBC broadcasts in HD, using its HD2 signal for WFNI's local sports format, also heard on translators 93.5 W228CX and 107.5 W298BB.
-WIBC's HD3 signal carries a simulcast of sister station 1070 WFNI, which airs the national ESPN Radio Network.
+WIBC's HD3 signal carries a simulcast of WIBC's HD2 signal.

 History

 Early years and heyday as WNAP

 93.1 FM in Indianapolis first signed on as WIBC-FM on December 5, 1960.
 It aired an automated classical music format.

 On July 22, 1968, the station was re-launched as WNAP.
-It was the first FM station in the Indianapolis market to broadcast a hybrid formatted mix of both AOR and Top 40 hits, better known as "Rock 40" an ancestor of the CHR format, and was in direct competition with Top 40 leader 1310 WIFE.
+It was the first FM station in the Indianapolis market to broadcast a hybrid formatted mix of both AOR and Top 40 hits, better known as "Rock 40" an ancestor of the CHR format, and was in direct competition with Top 40 leader WIFE.
 In 1970, WNAP began broadcasting in stereo.
 According to the documentary film Naptown Rock Radio Wars, station and program managers from across the United States came to Indianapolis to listen to WNAP in order to figure out the unique style of "The Buzzard" so they could emulate its success at their own stations such as WVBF in Boston and WMMS in Cleveland.
 The classic top of the hour station identification from this era featured the sound of two thunderbolts and the distinctive voice of WIBC's Chuck Riley, brother of WNAP's DJ Michael D. "Buster Bodine" Hanks, intoning the phrase, "The wrath of The Buzzard!
 WNAP, Indianapolis".
 Later in the 1970s and early 1980s, the station was rebranded as "WNAP Stereo 93 FM, The Buzzard".